maxijonson/gpt-turbo/README.md

 OpenAI's gpt-3.5-turbo model is an API that allows you to generate conversational text from a prompt just like the [ChatGPT Plus subscription](https://openai.com/blog/chatgpt-plus).
 The difference between ChatGPT Plus and the this API is mainly the price.
 At the time of writing, ChatGPT Plus is a flat US$20 per month, while its API counterpart is US$0.002 per 1K [tokens](https://platform.openai.com/docs/introduction/tokens).
 This means that if you don't plan on using more than 10M tokens per month (and the limitations listed below), you could potentially save money by using the gpt-3.5-turbo model API instead of the ChatGPT Plus subscription.

 This monorepo contains implementations of the gpt-3.5-turbo model API in different JavaScript environments.
-The main implementation is the `@maxijonson/gpt-turbo` library, which is used by the other implementations and can be used in your own projects.
+The main implementation is the `gpt-turbo` library, which is used by the other implementations and can be used in your own projects.

 ## Disclaimer